BoomDAO/ICP.NET/src/ClientGenerator/API.md

 Generator to create client source code based of candid definitions from \`.did\` files or from a canister id

-<a name='M-EdjCase-ICP-ClientGenerator-ClientCodeGenerator-GenerateClient-System-String,System-String,EdjCase-ICP-Candid-Models-CandidServiceDescription-'></a>
+<a name='M-EdjCase-ICP-ClientGenerator-ClientCodeGenerator-GenerateClient-EdjCase-ICP-Candid-Models-CandidServiceDescription,EdjCase-ICP-ClientGenerator-ClientGenerationOptions-'></a>
-### GenerateClient(serviceName,baseNamespace,service) `method`
+### GenerateClient(service,options) `method`

 ##### Summary